Christopher Hely-Hutchinson: In the United Kingdom Parliament

 Hely-Hutchinson supported the continuation of the Napoleonic Wars.
 In 1806 he accompanied Lord Hutchinson on a diplomatic mission to St. Petersburg and Berlin.
 In 1807 he took part in the Polish campaign, fighting in the Russian ranks.
 He was wounded in the battle of Eylau, and was also present at the Battle of Friedland.
 After the Peace of Tilsit he visited Moscow, and on his return to England in the beginning of 1809 he opposed the ministry for their mismanagement of the war, and particularly for the Convention of Cintra.

 Later life

-After 1815 Hely-Hutchinson took to visiting Paris with his family.
-He fell out of favour with the Bourbon government there, however, for liberal associations, and his opposition to the legitimist intervention in Spain.
+After 1815, Hely-Hutchinson took to visiting Paris with his family.
+He fell out of favour with the Bourbon government there, however, for his liberal associations and opposition to the legitimist intervention in Spain.
 He died after a lingering illness at his residence, Ben Lomond House, Downshire Hill Road, Hampstead, on 26 August 1826.

 Family

 Hely-Hutchinson married, first, on 24 December 1792, the daughter of Sir James Bond, who died on 30 March 1796, and by her had issue a daughter (2 November 1793) and a son John (March 1795); secondly, Anne, widow of Charles Bridges Woodcock, daughter of Maurice Crosbie, dean of Limerick, and sister to William Crosbie, 4th Baron Brandon.